meowmeowahr/KevinbotV3-KiCAD/CONTRIBUTING.md

 #### Submitting an Enhancement Suggestion
 1. Discuss your idea in the [Discussions section](https://github.com/meowmeowahr/KevinbotV3-KiCAD/discussions).
 2. Once your idea is clear, open a [new issue](https://github.com/meowmeowahr/KevinbotV3-KiCAD/issues/new) with:
    - A descriptive title
    - A detailed explanation of the suggestion and expected outcome
    - Why the feature would benefit users

+---

+This guide was created using [contributing-gen](https://github.com/bttger/contributing-gen).